 Can I transfer a domain from DreamHost to HostGator?

-Transferring a domain from DreamHost to HostGator is possible.
+Yes, you can Transfer a domain from DreamHost to HostGator.
 To do this, you must unlock your domain and acquire the authorization key from DreamHost.
 Finally, send HostGator a transfer request.
 Once all processes have been completed, wait 7 to 10 working days for completion.

 Is DreamHost or HostGator better for beginners?